rsdoiel/mkpage/README.md

 This break down is as follows.

 + "now" and "name" are explicit strings
-+ "weather" comes from a URL of JSON content
++ "weather" comes from a URL which returns a JSON document
+    + ".data.weather" is the path into the JSON document
+    + _index_ is a function that lets us pull out the initial value in the array
 + "signature" comes from a file in our local disc

 Here is how we would express the key/value pairs on the command line.